 As you all are familiar with the type of ear device used for damage inner ear functions that is cochlear implants.
 Though it is different from the ordinary hearing aids, still posses quite similar features.
-These devices also run on the power.
+These devices also run on power.
 Let’s discuss whether it also needs batteries, and if it really what type of batteries are needed for cochlear implants.
 Let’s face these following questions related to the cochlear implant batteries.

 Does cochlear implant need batteries?

 Yes, batteries are an important source of energy for the working of the cochlear implant.
 You can’t imagine the functions of the cochlear implant without its batteries.
 Silver-oxide and alkaline batteries also work with cochlear implants.
-These Batteries don’t need air to work and can be recharged multiple times.
+These batteries don’t need air to work and can be recharged multiple times.

 How long does it take to charge a cochlear implant battery?

 If your battery is completely empty, it will approximately take about 4 hours to attain complete charge.
 You must recharge your battery before using it in order to increase the longevity of the rechargeable batteries.
 The rechargeable battery’s lifespan is about 365 charge cycles.